 Find common ground elsewhere, too

 For many of us, quality time with our loved ones looks like pizza dinner, celebratory ice cream, or a date night with drinks.
-When you take on the Whole30 program and decide that food should make you healthier, those bonding activities no longer make sense.
+When you take on the Whole30 program, those bonding activities no longer make sense.
 However, simply abandoning those social traditions can cause a big rift in some relationships.
 It’s important to brainstorm other ways you can nurture and maintain those relationships that don’t involve off-plan food.

 Advice from the Whole30 Team:

 - Communication, as always, is key.
 Talk to your family about the things you’d like to change in the coming month, and get their input on how to preserve the tradition in a healthier way.

 - Don’t be a Whole30 hermit!
 Find ways to enjoy the social interaction of date night, business dinners, or family gatherings while staying true to the Whole30.
 You’ll get support simply by socializing, and your family will see this lifestyle isn’t so limiting after all.

 - If your spouse insists your kids still “deserve” their treats (or undermines your authority), don’t fight it right now.
 This month is about changing your life and settling into your own new habits.
 That has to take priority until this lifestyle feels manageable and easy for you.

 - “My dad was very supportive.
 He and I usually go out for dinner every week.
 During the program, he came over and we cooked together.
 He enjoyed finding clever, filling ways to make something delicious.
 It was also helpful having help with the cooking burden to reduce my constant food prep.”
 Kate, CT